monzo/progression-framework/frameworks/engineering/web.md

           - "Manages their own time effectively, prioritises their workload well, on time for meetings, aware when blocking others and unblocks"
           - "Helps the team, does what needs doing"
           - "Breaks down small/medium problems into iterative steps"
-          - "Delivers small, well-defined tasks/projects"
-          - "Delegated low-impact problems to solve"
       - level: 3
         criteria:
           - "Delivers large well-defined tasks and solves small scope not-well-defined problems"
           - "Empathises with stakeholders"
           - "Contributes to writing technical design proposals (Co-authors with more experienced Engineer)"
           - "Breaks down large problems into smaller iterative steps across multiple PRs"
-          - "Identifies problems to solve"
-          - "Takes ownership of the implementation of the solution"
       - level: 4
         criteria:
           - "Solves ambiguous problems"